Genibook/.github/README.md

 # Zenesus 🏫🎓
 ![](https://github.com/Zenesus/.github/blob/main/Zenesus-logos/Zenesus.png)

-This is an open-source project aiming to create a gradebook application for the gradebook interface Genesis.

 ##  What is it? 🤔

-Zenesus is a gradebook application built for Montgomery Highschool's gradebook system
+**This is an open-source project aiming to create a a gradebook application built for Montgomery Highschool's gradebook system!**

-It uses dart and python as the main languages!

 ## How we built it 🛠